 - You can use a product's colour in a display to attract your customer’s attention.

 - Your customers will see more of your product selection at a glance.

-- It can be difficult to create a desired effect with certain products.
+- It can be difficult to create the desired effect with certain products; and

-- It can make shopping your store slower than usual.
+- It can make shopping in your store slower than usual.

 Using colour block merchandising in-store allows you to create an emotional and personal connection with your customers.
 That is especially helpful when you know who your customers are so you know which colours will appeal to them most.

 Of course, you do need to be careful when choosing colours.
 The last thing you want is a similar display to your competitors, down to the same colour and set-up.